mkdocs/mkdocs/docs/user-guide/custom-themes.md

     For more specific information, see [styling your docs].

+!!!
+Warning

+    A theme's [configuration] defined in a `mkdocs_theme.yml` file is not loaded from `theme.custom_dir`.
+When an entire theme exists in `theme.custom_dir` and `theme.name` is set to `null`, then the entire theme configuration must be defined in the [theme] configuration option in the `mkdocs.yml` file.

+    However, when a theme is [packaged] up for distribution, and loaded using the `theme.name` configuration option, then a `mkdocs_theme.yml` file is required for the theme.

 [styling your docs]: ./styling-your-docs.md#using-the-theme-custom_dir
 [custom_dir]: ./configuration.md#custom_dir
 [name]: ./configuration.md#name
 [docs_dir]:./configuration.md#docs_dir
+[configuration]: #theme-configuration
+[packaged]: #packaging-themes
+[theme]: ./configuration.md#theme

 ## Basic theme